Zorroa/zvi-examples/videoplayer/README.md

 Generate an APIKey with Assets Read scope.

-With both our APIKey and the ID to the file we're basing our WEBVTT on we're now ready to generate it.
+With both our APIKey and the ID to the file we're now ready to generate our WEBVTT.

 In terminal, navigate to the /videoplayer folder.
 Replace the command with your ID and APIKey path and execute it.